grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 ### Send metrics to a Mimir instance with a tenant specified

 You can create a `prometheus.remote_write` component that sends your metrics to a specific tenant within the Mimir instance.
-It is useful when your Mimir instance is using more than one tenant:
+This is useful when your Mimir instance is using more than one tenant:

 ```river
 prometheus.remote_write "staging" {